kingcons/clones/DESIGN.md

   * Anti-goals: Support for all mappers/games, glitch accuracy, 60 FPS/no latency blips, etc.
   * Bronze: Test roms / CPU interpreter, Silver: Donkey Kong / PPU, Gold: Mega Man 2 / CPU JIT?
 2. "Readable" lisp codebase, modern software practices.
-  * Don't write Lisp like it is C. Use CI, test roms and unit tests to ensure components work.
+  * Don't write Lisp like it is C. Use CI, test roms, and unit tests to ensure components work.
   * Readability is nebulous and for the moment adheres to my personal taste.
     * However, ideally the code and docs could serve as an introduction to low-level programming issues for someone with light lisp exposure and serious experience with a previous language.